iterative/dvc.org/content/docs/command-reference/exp/index.md

 positional arguments:
   COMMAND
-    init                Quickly setup any project to use DVC Experiments. run                 Reproduce complete or partial experiment pipelines. show                Print experiments.
-    diff                Show changes between experiments in the DVC repository.
-    list                List local and remote experiments.
+    show                Print experiments.
+    run                 Run or resume an experiment.
-    apply               Apply the changes from an experiment to your workspace.
-    branch              Promote an experiment to a Git branch. remove              Remove local experiments.
+    apply               Apply the changes from an experiment to your workspace. branch              Promote an experiment to a Git branch. clean               Cleanup experiments temporary internal files.
+    diff                Show changes between experiments.
     gc                  Garbage collect unneeded experiments.
+    init                Quickly setup any project to use experiments. list                List local and remote experiments.
-    push                Push a local experiment to a Git remote. pull                Pull an experiment from a Git remote. clean               Cleanup dvc exp internal tempfiles.
+    pull                Pull an experiment from a Git remote. push                Push a local experiment to a Git remote. remove              Remove experiments.
+    save                Save current workspace as an experiment.
 ```

 ## Description